SRI RAM GOBURDHUN CHARITABLE TRUST

 MISSION GOALS AND OBJECTIVES

-Project Why aims at creating an enabling environment to help underprivileged children and youth to access better earning options.
-Project Whys classes do not seek to replace mainstream schooling - the provision of educational support is our goal.
+Project Why aims at creating an enabling environment to help underprivileged children and youth access better life options.

 The significant milestones of Project Why to date are:

-2007 Womens centre with primary classes and vocational classes for women
+Š 2007 Women’s centre with primary classes and vocational classes for women

-2009 computer classes at Okhla and Womens Centre
+Š 2009 computer classes at Okhla and Women’s Centre

-The original model of Project Why set out to empower under-privileged and illiterate or semi-literate parents to steer the educational needs of their children by using local resources.
+The original model of Project Why set out to empower under-privileged parents to steer the educational needs of their children by using local resources.

 By making use of local talent it has been proved that quality teaching in India can be offered in the most basic of locations and situations and does not require expensive infrastructure and formal training practices.